EENI Global Business School.

 Masters: Transport in Africa, Business in Africa, International Business, Foreign Trade.

-Masters and Doctorate in Global Business adapted to the Namibia, Masters, Doctorate, Courses, International Business, Foreign Trade Namibian Students.
+Masters adapted to Namibia, Masters, International Business Trade Namibian Students.

 Ports of Namibia.